XianyuTech/aspectd/README.md

 In this case, notice that @Aspect() is needed to mark a class so that the aspectd will know that this class contains AspectD annotation informations.
 @pragma("vm:entry-point") is needed so that the class/function will not be removed by tree-shaking.
 For @Call("package:app/calculator.dart","Calculator","-getCurTime"), there are several things to know.
 Now call/execute/inject accept three positional parameters, package name, class name(If the procedure is a library method, this part is empty string), and function name.
 The function name may have a prefix('-' or '+'), '-' refers to instance method while '+' refers to library static method(like main) and class method.
 There is also a named parameter lineNum for inject so that AspectD know which line to inject a code snippet.
 The lineNum parameter is 1 based and code snippet would be injected before that line.
+Besides, when you want to manipulate a static method(including library method and class method), your aop method(runAppKWLM here) should also be declared static.
+This requirement also applies when using execute command.

 ## execute